 In both models, we usually assume that the processes do \emph{not} know the structure of the graph or their place in it.
-But for specific problems, we might require the graph to be from some restricted class (e.g., rings, trees, cliques).
+But for specific problems, we might require the graph to be from some restricted class (for example, a ring, a tree, or a clique).

 We'll mostly focus on the LOCAL model in this chapter, using the problem of graph coloring as our primary example.